KhushiGupta26/notes/Development/Git.md

     $ git init

-This will create a new .git directory in your current working directory, which will contain all of the Git metadata for your repository.
+This will create a new .git directory in your current working directory, which will contain all of the Git metadata for your repository..

 ## Default Branches: